 - Game PC: 4 workstations

 - AutoDesk software: 3DS Max, Maya

 - Unity 5

 *4 Video Macs have post-production sound software: Avid Pro Tools and Logic Pro X

 - STAR Lab Studio & Sound Room: A small production studio space is available for students, faculty, and staff to complete a wide range of video, still photography, or other multimedia projects.
-The space comes with two black pull curtains, one green curtain, and full LED lighting grid.
+The space has two black pull curtains, one green curtain, and a full LED lighting grid.
 Users may bring their own equipment or check out production equipment from the STAR Lab.
-Adjacent to the Star Studio is a sound-treated room equipped with a video Mac that also has Avid Pro Tools and Logic to record and design sound projects.
+Adjacent to the Star Studio is a sound-treated room equipped with a video Mac with Avid Pro Tools and Logic to record and design sound projects.

 - Video cameras: Canon XA-10 and XA-40, Canon T6i, Canon C100 and C100 Mark II, Panasonic GH4, Sony A7s Mii, Sony FS-700 and BlackMagic Pocket Cinema Camera 6k, DJI Pocket, and Go Pro Max